People ages 12-34 are the highest risk years for rape and sexual assault.

 Females are five times more likely to be abused than males.

-Females ages 16-19 are 4 times more likely than the general population to be victims of rape, attempted rape, or sexual assault.
+Females ages 16-19 are 4 times more likely than the general population to be raped, attempted rape, or sexually assaulted.

 Race is an important factor in identified sexual abuse.
 Black American children have almost twice the risk of sexual abuse than White American children.
 Children of Hispanic Americans have a slightly greater risk than non-Hispanic White American children.